mollybeach/studycards/Cloud/Cloud.md

 # CLOUD

 ### The Cloud

-The cloud refers to a network of remote servers hosted on the internet that store, manage, and process data, rather than a local server or a personal computer.
+  - The cloud refers to a network of remote servers hosted on the internet that store, manage, and process data, rather than a local server or a personal computer.

-### What are the benefits of using the cloud:
+### Benefits of using the cloud

-Scalability, cost-effectiveness, flexibility, reliability, security, and accessibility.
+  - Scalability, cost-effectiveness, flexibility, reliability, security, and accessibility.

-### Name three major cloud service providers.
+### Major cloud service providers

-Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
+  - Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).

 ## AWS AMAZON WEB SERVICES

-### Name 7 Core AWS Services A)

-CloudFront, EC2 Elastic Compute Cloud, IAM Identity and Access Management, Lambda, RDS Relational Database Service, S3 Simple Storage Service, and VPC Virtual Private Cloud.

-###  EC2 Elastic Compute Cloud A)  A web service that provides resizable compute capacity in the cloud.
-It is designed to make web-scale computing easier for developers.

-### S3 Simple Storage Service A)  An object storage service that offers industry-leading scalability, data availability, security, and performance.
-It allows you to store and retrieve any amount of data from anywhere on the web.

-### RDS Relational Database Service A) A managed relational database service that supports MySQL, MariaDB, PostgreSQL, Oracle, and SQL Server, as well as Amazon Aurora, a high-performance managed relational database.

-### VPC Virtual Private Cloud A)  A service that lets you launch AWS resources in a logically isolated virtual network that you define.
-You have complete control over your virtual networking environment.

-###  IAM Identity and Access Management A) A web service that helps you securely control access to

-AWS services and resources for your users.

-### Lambda A)  A compute service that lets you run code without provisioning or managing servers.

-Lambda executes your code only when needed and scales automatically.

-### CloudFront A) A content delivery network CDN service that securely delivers data, videos, applications, and APis to customers globally with low latency and high transfer speeds.

-### Elasticity A) The ability to scale computing resources up or down easily, automatically adjusting capacity as computing requirements change.

-### High Availability  A) The ability to keep services operational during various fault conditions and ensuring minimal service disruption or downtime.
-The ability to handle increasing loads by adding resources either horizontally adding more machines or vertically adding more power to existing machines.

-### Fault Tolerance  A) The capability to continue operating even if some components of the system fail.

-# ) Region vs. Availability Zone  A) A Region is a geographical area that consists of two or more Availability Zones, which are isolated locations within data center regions to provide redundancy and reduce latency.

-###  Security Group  A) Acts as a virtual firewall for your EC2 instances to control inbound and outbound traffic.

-### Key Pair  A) Used in EC2 to securely connect to your instances.

-### Route 53  A) A scalable and highly available Domain Name System DNS web service.

-### CloudWatch  A) A monitoring service for AWS cloud resources and the applications you run on AWS.

-### CloudTrail  A) A service that enables governance, compliance, operational auditing, and risk auditing of your AWS account.

-### Elastic Beanstalk  A) An easyuse service for deploying and scaling web applications and services developed with Java, NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS.

-### CloudFormation  A) A service that gives developers and businesses an easy way to create a collection of related AWS and third A)party resources, provision and manage them in an orderly and predictable fashion.

-### Reserved Instances  A) Provide you with a significant discount compared to On-Demand instance pricing and provide a capacity reservation when used in a specific Availability Zone.

-### Spot Instances  A) Allow you to bid on unused EC2 capacity and run those instances for as long as your bid exceeds the current spot price.
+### Core AWS Services

+  - CloudFront, EC2 Elastic Compute Cloud, IAM Identity and Access Management, Lambda, RDS Relational Database Service, S3 Simple Storage Service, and VPC Virtual Private Cloud.

+### EC2 Elastic Compute Cloud

+  - A web service that provides resizable compute capacity in the cloud, designed to simplify web-scale computing.

+### S3 Simple Storage Service

+  - An object storage service offering scalability, data availability, security, and performance for storing and retrieving data.

+### RDS Relational Database Service

+  - A managed relational database service supporting various databases including MySQL, PostgreSQL, Oracle, SQL Server, and Amazon Aurora.

+### VPC Virtual Private Cloud

+  - A service for launching AWS resources in a logically isolated virtual network with complete control over networking.

+### IAM Identity and Access Management

+  - A web service for securely controlling access to AWS services and resources.

+### Lambda

+  - A compute service for running code without provisioning or managing servers, scaling automatically based on demand.

+### CloudFront

+  - A content delivery network CDN service delivering data, videos, applications, and APIs globally with low latency and high speeds.

+### Elasticity

+  - The ability to easily scale computing resources up or down, adjusting capacity as computing needs change.

+### High Availability

+  - The ability to maintain operational services during faults or increasing loads by adding resources.

+### Fault Tolerance

+  - The capability to continue operating despite component failures.

+# ) Region vs. Availability Zone

+  - A Region is a geographical area with multiple Availability Zones, isolated locations within data centers ensuring redundancy and low latency.

+### Security Group

+  - Acts as a virtual firewall controlling inbound and outbound traffic for EC2 instances.

+### Key Pair

+  - Used in EC2 for secure instance access.

+### Route 53

+  - A scalable Domain Name System (DNS) web service.

+### CloudWatch

+  - A monitoring service for AWS cloud resources and applications.

+### CloudTrail

+  - A service for governance, compliance, and operational auditing of AWS accounts.

+### Elastic Beanstalk

+  - A service for deploying and scaling web applications and services without managing servers.

+### CloudFormation

+  - A service for orderly creation and management of AWS and third-party resources.

+### Reserved Instances

+  - Provides significant cost savings compared to On-Demand instance pricing with capacity reservation.

+### Spot Instances

+  - Allows bidding on unused EC2 capacity, running instances as long as the bid exceeds the current spot price.

 ## AZURE

-### Name 7 Core Azure Services A)

-App Service, Blob Storage, Cosmos DB, Functions, Resource Manager, SQL Database, and Virtual Machines.

-### App Service A) A fully managed platform for building, deploying, and scaling web apps and APIs.

-### Blob Storage A) A service for storing large amounts of unstructured object data, such as text or binary data.

-### Cosmos DB A) A globally distributed, multi-model database service for building highly responsive and scalable applications.

-### Functions A) A serverless compute service that lets you run event-triggered code without having to manage infrastructure.

-### Resource Manager A) A service that enables you to work with the resources in your solution as a group.

-### SQL Database A) A managed relational database service that provides high availability, security, and scalability.

-### Virtual Machines A) A service that lets you create and manage virtual machines in the cloud.

-### Azure Active Directory A) A cloud-based identity and access management service that helps you secure your applications and resources.

-### Azure DevOps A) A set of services for building, testing, and deploying applications to any platform.

-### Azure Functions A) A serverless compute service that lets you run event-triggered code without having to manage infrastructure.

-### Azure Kubernetes Service A) A managed Kubernetes service that simplifies deploying, managing, and scaling containerized applications using Kubernetes.

-### Azure Monitor A) A service that provides full-stack monitoring, including metrics, logs, and traces, for your applications and infrastructure.

-### Azure Storage A) A service that provides scalable, secure, and highly available storage for your data.

-### Azure Virtual Network A) A service that lets you create isolated networks in the cloud, with control over IP addresses, DNS settings, security policies, and routing.

-### Azure Web Apps A) A fully managed platform for building, deploying, and scaling web apps and APIs.

-### What are Azure Cognitive Services, and how do they provide AI capabilities:

-Offer APIs for AI capabilities like vision, language, speech, and decision-making.
-Key services include Computer Vision, Text Analytics, Speech to Text, and Language Understanding (LUIS).
-These services enable developers to integrate AI capabilities into their applications without needing to build the underlying AI models.

-### How do you set up your development environment for integrating Azure AI Services with TypeScript:

-• Install Node.js and npm: TypeScript runs on Node.js, so install them from the official Node.js website.

-• Install TypeScript: Install TypeScript globally via npm.

-### How do you integrate Azure SDKs with TypeScript for using Azure AI Services: A)

-• Install Azure SDKs: For the Azure services you're using, install the respective Azure SDKs via npm.
-For example, to use the Text Analytics service, you would install the Azure AI Text Analytics SDK.

-• Import and use the SDKs: In your TypeScript code, import the necessary SDKs and use them to interact with Azure AI Services.Q) How do you handle authentication and authorization when using Azure AI Services in your applications: A)

-• Use Azure Active Directory: Azure AI Services support Azure Active Directory for authentication and authorization.
-You can configure access control policies and permissions in Azure AD to control who can access the AI services.

-• Generate API keys: Some Azure AI Services require API keys for authentication.
-You can generate API keys in the Azure portal and use them in your applications to authenticate requests to the services.

-• Secure communication: Ensure that communication between your applications and Azure AI Services is encrypted using HTTPS to protect sensitive data.
+### Core Azure Services

+  - App Service, Blob Storage, Cosmos DB, Functions, Resource Manager, SQL Database, and Virtual Machines.

+### App Service

+  - A managed platform for building, deploying, and scaling web apps and APIs.

+### Blob Storage

+  - A service for storing large amounts of unstructured object data.

+### Cosmos DB

+  - A globally distributed, multi-model database service for responsive and scalable applications.

+### Functions

+  - A serverless compute service for running event-triggered code.

+### Resource Manager

+  - Enables managing resources in solutions as a group.

+### SQL Database

+  - A managed relational database service offering high availability, security, and scalability.

+### Virtual Machines

+  - Service for creating and managing virtual machines in the cloud.

+### Azure Active Directory

+  - A cloud-based service for identity and access management.

+### Azure DevOps

+  - Services for building, testing, and deploying applications across platforms.

+### Azure Kubernetes Service

+  - Managed Kubernetes service simplifying containerized application deployment.

+### Azure Monitor

+  - Provides full-stack monitoring (metrics, logs, and traces) for applications and infrastructure.

+### Azure Storage

+  - Scalable, secure, and highly available storage service.

+### Azure Virtual Network

+  - Service for creating isolated networks with control over IP addresses, DNS settings, security policies, and routing.

+### Azure Web Apps

+  - Managed platform for building, deploying, and scaling web apps and APIs.

+### Azure Cognitive Services

+  - APIs offering AI capabilities (vision, language, speech, decision-making) for integrating AI into applications.

+### Setting up Azure AI Services with TypeScript

+  - Install Node.js and npm, then TypeScript globally.
+Install Azure SDKs via npm for services needed, using them to interact with Azure AI Services.

+### Integrating Azure SDKs with TypeScript for Azure AI Services

+  - Install Azure SDKs via npm, import and use them in TypeScript code.

+### Authentication and authorization with Azure AI Services

+  - Use Azure Active Directory, generate API keys for authentication, secure communication with HTTPS.

 ## GOOGLE CLOUD PLATFORM GCP

-### Name 7 Core Google Cloud Services A)
+### Core Google Cloud Services

-App Engine, BigQuery, Cloud Functions, Cloud Storage, Compute Engine, Kubernetes Engine, and Pub/Sub.
+  - App Engine, BigQuery, Cloud Functions, Cloud Storage, Compute Engine, Kubernetes Engine, and Pub/Sub.

-### App Engine A) A platform-as-a-service PaaS offering that allows you to build and deploy applications on Google's infrastructure without managing the underlying infrastructure.
+### App Engine

+  - Platform-as-a-Service (PaaS) for building, deploying, and scaling applications on Google's infrastructure.

+### BigQuery

-### BigQuery A) A fully managed, serverless data warehouse that enables you to analyze large datasets using SQL queries.
+  - Fully managed, serverless data warehouse for analyzing large datasets with SQL queries.

-### Cloud Functions A) A serverless compute service that lets you run event-driven code without provisioning or managing servers.

-### Cloud Storage A) A scalable object storage service that allows you to store and retrieve data in the cloud.

-### Compute Engine A) An infrastructure-as-a-service IaaS offering that allows you to create and manage virtual machines in the cloud.
+### Cloud Functions

+  - Serverless compute service for event-driven code execution.

+### Cloud Storage

+  - Scalable object storage for data storage and retrieval.

+### Compute Engine

+  - Infrastructure-as-a-Service (IaaS) for creating and managing virtual machines.

-### Kubernetes Engine A) A managed Kubernetes service that simplifies deploying, managing, and scaling containerized applications using Kubernetes.
+### Kubernetes Engine

+  - Managed Kubernetes service for deploying, managing, and scaling containerized applications.

-### Pub/Sub A) A messaging service that enables you to send and receive messages between independent applications.
+### Pub/Sub

+  - Messaging service enabling communication between applications.

-### Cloud IAM A) A service that helps you manage access control for Google Cloud resources by defining roles and permissions.
+### Cloud IAM

+  - Manages access control for Google Cloud resources via roles and permissions.

-### Cloud SQL A) A fully managed relational database service that supports MySQL, PostgreSQL, and SQL Server.
+### Cloud SQL

+  - Fully managed relational database service supporting MySQL, PostgreSQL, and SQL Server.

-### Cloud Spanner A) A globally distributed, horizontally scalable relational database service that provides strong consistency and high availability.
+### Cloud Spanner

+  - Globally distributed, horizontally scalable relational database service with strong consistency and high availability.
-### Cloud Storage A) A scalable object storage service that allows you to store and retrieve data in the cloud.

-### Cloud CDN A) A content delivery network service that caches content at Google's edge locations to reduce latency and improve performance.
+### Cloud CDN

+  - Content delivery network caching content to reduce latency and improve performance.

-### Cloud Datastore A) A NoSQL document database service that provides automatic scaling and high availability for applications.
+### Cloud Datastore

+  - NoSQL document database service with automatic scaling and high availability.